Gracie Jiu Jitsu Vs BJJ

 There are two types of Jiu Jitsu.

-- self-defense jiu-jitsu, and
+- self-defense jiu-jitsu

-- sport jiu-jitsu.
+- sport jiu-jitsu

 Both are legitimate forms of martial arts.
 But their techniques and emphasis differ.